 This is a wired keyboard that can't be used wirelessly.

 It has a few extra features, including a Game Mode key that locks the Windows key, a volume control wheel, and a media key.

 The Razer Yellow switches on our unit are linear and silent.
-They don't require a lot of force to actuate, which gives them a light feel, and their low pre-travel distance should feel responsive for gaming.
+They don't require a lot of force to actuate thanks to their low operating force, which results in a light feel, and their short pre-travel distance should feel responsive for gaming.
 If you prefer a tactile feel, Razer Green switches are also available.

 The Razer BlackWidow V3 we tested has good typing quality.
 The shape and spacing of the keys are pretty standard and shouldn't cause more typos, but the linear feel and low pre-travel distance may cause more unintentional keystrokes.
 The doubleshot ABS keycaps feel nice to type on, but the spacebar, Shift, and Enter keys aren't very stable, and the spacebar is quite noisy when pressed.
 Since these are linear switches, they don't provide any tactile feedback, which may be unsatisfying if you prefer a tactile feel.
 That said, it's available with clicky Razer Green switches, which may change the typing quality.

 The linear Razer Yellow switches on our unit are quiet and shouldn't bother those around you in an open office environment.
 However, the spacebar is noisy when pressed.
 We expect the clicky Razer Green switches to be significantly louder.

 The latency is outstandingly low, so most people shouldn't notice any delay.